 Althea Simpson is a Play Therapist who owns Unicorn Life Training.
 She not only puts on trainings about Play Therapy but has created the Black Play Therapy Symposium.
 She also has the Chronicles of a Play Therapist Podcast!

 Carmen Jimenez-Pride is a Play Therapist who not only trains but and also developed the Diversity in Play Therapy Summit!
 She also has a number of books and Play Therapy materials you will want to check out HERE!

 This is nowhere near a comprehensive list of the Black Play Therapists, psychologists, professors, researchers and trainers that are making such a difference in educating the Play Therapy community now and in the future.

-Although I really hope you win *fingers crossed* if supporting Black owned business is part of how you are celebrating Black History Month please consider supporting one of these excellent therapists and their businesses above!
+If supporting Black owned business is part of how you are celebrating Black History Month please consider supporting one of these excellent therapists and their businesses above!

 As therapists we are holding a nation whose mental health is worse than it has been at any point in the last 20 years.
 And, at the same time trying to hold our own mental health and the mental health and wellness of our family.

 When reading this article HERE by Forbes, as a therapist, I felt so seen.

 It speaks to the full caseloads of therapists (even pre-pandemic) which are swelling over at this point.
 In my own community finding the support for a child to see a therapist with a specific set of skills like Play Therapy or EMDR can be a daunting task and usually lands a child on a waitlist.
 A waitlist for a child and family that need services now.

 And our existing clients and caseloads?
 In my years of practice I have never experienced collective environmental stress that this pandemic has brought on.
 I see how stressed out young people are, how much they want to see their friends and go to their activities, and the back and forth of in person, distance, and hybrid learning models.
 Ugh.